Immigrant advocates push against Arizona’s top prosecutor

 It’s the latest lawsuit springing from last-minute agreements the Trump administration made in its final weeks with numerous state agencies, seeking to keep his tough immigration policies in place.

 Brnovich last month filed his own lawsuit against federal immigration authorities seeking to force them to honor an agreement he signed with Kenneth T. Cuccinelli in his former capacity as acting Deputy Secretary of Homeland Security.
-Montana later joined the suit.
+Montana later joined the lawsuit.

 The newest lawsuit maintains that Cuccinelli was unlawfully appointed to that post.
 Homeland Security officials under Trump have disputed that statement.